j2store/developerguide/developer_guide_template.md

 1. Grab the J2Store package from our website http://j2store.org/

-2. If you would like to use PRO version for integrating in your template, please get in touch with us.
-We will grant you a PRO license (which can be used for the development / style integration and in your template demo.
-The template package should only provide the FREE version).

-3. If you are in need of any apps like wishlist and product compare, please write to us.
-We are ready to help you with it.

-4. Become an affiliate !
+2. Become an affiliate !
 You can start earning a handsome 30% for each of your referral sale.  http://j2store.org/affiliate-programme

 <a name="install_j2store"></a>
 ####Install J2Store